 - Do not wear tight-fitting clothing, which can irritate the area.

-- Your provider may suggest that you take an antihistamine such as diphenhydramine (Benadryl).
+- Your provider may suggest that you take an antihistamine such as diphenhydramine (Benadryl) or cetirizine (Zyrtec).
 Follow your provider's instructions or the package instructions about how to take the medicine.

 If your reaction is severe, especially if the swelling involves your throat, you may need an emergency shot of epinephrine (adrenaline) or steroids.
 Hives in the throat can block your airway, making it difficult to breathe.